In the Uniting Church the majority of those baptised are little children, brought by their parents who want them to grow up in the Christian faith.

 If you are an adult and want to know more about the Christian faith or want to explore the possibility of baptism or Confirmation, please contact the Minister.

-The baptism of infants and children at Wesley Uniting Church, Geelong normally takes place during the Sunday services; either 9.00am or 10.45 am.
-In baptism children are welcomed as members of the Church - i.e. the local and worldwide Christian family.
+The baptism of infants and children at Wesley Uniting Church, Geelong normally takes place during the Sunday service.
+In baptism, children are welcomed as members of the Church - i.e. the local and worldwide Christian family.
 Therefore, it is important that other members of the Church are present.
 For your child, baptism marks the start of a journey of faith.

 I'm not a regular churchgoer.
 Can I still have my child baptised?